 - a low barrier of entry for me to get started (I was already on Instagram with around ~1,000 followers within this niche, so a great way to test the waters)

 - a great way to build an audience & learn from them before investing any time or resources into building a product people might not actually care about

 For the series itself, the response has been overwhelming positive & it’s clear that this is a problem worth solving.
 Here’s a few key numbers since beginning this project 10 months ago (Jan 2021):

 - ~2100% growth in audience size (from ~1,000 to 16,000+ people)

 - 13% average engagement rate (where 4.7% is the industry average)

-- Without any paid product, $420 earned from 26 people.
+- Without any paid product, $660 earned from over 50 people.
 That’s just from people voluntarily handing over cash (via Buy Me a Coffee) for content I already shared for free.